databendlabs/databend/docs/doc/60-contributing/03-rfcs/20220512-versioned-config.md

 **`outer`**

 Config instances used as the front office of databend.
 They will have different versions and transform into an `inner` config.
-Other modules **SHOULD** not depend on `outer` config.
+Other modules **SHOULD NOT** depend on `outer` config.

 Take `query` for example: